Upper School Curriculum

 French IV/Spanish IV

-These Honors Courses are equivalent to a second year secondary-level course.
+These honors courses are equivalent to a second year secondary-level course.
 Advanced grammar, literature and cultural study and speaking are the emphasized aspects of these courses offered only to qualified students at the discretion of the department.
 Text and supplementary materials are selected according to class needs.
-Courses are conducted primarily in the target language.
+Courses are conducted primarily in the subject language.

-Latin Alpha students learn the five declensions for nouns, adjectives and pronouns, four verb conjugations, six tenses, active and passive voices, prepositions, formation of adverbs, imperatives and vocatives.
+Latin Alpha students learn the three declensions for nouns, adjectives and pronouns, four verb conjugations, three out of six tenses, prepositions, formation of adverbs, imperatives, infinitives, and vocatives.
 This introductory course follows a logical progression, which fosters an understanding of Latin’s function and its relevance to English as well as to other languages, particularly the Romance languages.

-Latin Gamma students continue their study of grammar and vocabulary through lessons built around a narrative that details the life of a Roman, following daily activities, concerns and habits.
+Latin Gamma students continue their study of grammar including infinitives, the indirect statements, participles, ablative absolute, and the formation of all four subjunctive tenses and the uses of the subjunctive including cum clauses.
+We strengthen and deepen vocaublary through lessons built around a narrative that details the life of a Roman, following daily activities, concerns, and habits.
 Students develop an understanding of Roman civilization during the time of Cicero and Augustus.

 Goals and Overview